 In Joshua 1:8 God said: “This Book of the Law shall not depart from your mouth, but you shall meditate on it day and night, so that you may be careful to do according to all that is written in it.”
 So, what exactly did God have in mind when He told Joshua to meditate on His word?
-Well we can be certain of one thing.
-The Lord was not suggesting that Joshua sit in the lotus position and repeat a mantra until he attained altered states of consciousness.
+Well, we can be certain of one thing.
+The Lord was not suggesting that Joshua sit in the lotus position repeating a mantra until he attained an altered state of consciousness.
 “These help bring one into states other than normal waking consciousness, in which a person becomes open to mystical experience, the spirit realm, or cosmic consciousness,” warns Bill Muehlenberg.

 More on biblical meditation in a moment, but first…

 Psalm 46:10 says, “Be still and know that I am God.”
 There’s been a huge misunderstanding in the Christian community as to what this verse means.
 Let’s take a look at noted Bible teacher Kay Arthur’s Precept Ministries International (PMI) website to see if she has it right:

 Can you remember the last time you sat in total silence except for the sounds of nature – listening intently to hear the voice of God.
 It is time to: